pilcrowonpaper/arctic/docs/pages/providers/google.md

 });
 ```

-You will still need to verify manually that the email address belongs to someone in your organization when processing the validation code, as malicious users could modify the URL parameter on the client side.
+You still need to verify manually that the email address belongs to your organization when processing the validation code, as malicious users could modify the URL parameter on the client side.